interlock-network/access-nft/README.md

 Because the access NFT uses attributes to track authentication status, the `set_authenticated` and `set_not_authenticated` may seem redundant.
 These are deliberately included for logic injection points for access management that may otherwise be inappropriate for the `set_attribute` method.
 The contract is fully upgradable via the `set_code_hash` ink! method.

 Finally, the `access_collection` feature is added to make bringing up a wallet holder's collection and iterating over those NFTs easier.

-## In this repository

-You will find the following:
-1) modified ink!4 openbrush3 PSP34 access NFT contract
-2) suite of node.js authentication scripts
-3) basic script integration into a SQLite database

-As this is a _general_ framework, it will be up to you to create your own UI frontend.
-To see a bare bones implmentation, visit the `CLIdemo` directory.
-Interlock Network will add additional UI implementations as we go on implmenting various forms of this Interlock Access NFT in our own work.

-## Getting started

-Visit the [CLIdemo](./CLIdemo) directory to get started tinkering with the barebones access NFT scheme implementation.